Search: 33 results

 And gather lilies.

-Who is she that looketh forth as the dawn, Fair as the moon, clear as the sun, Terrible as troops with banners?
+Who is she that looketh forth as the morning, Fair as the moon, Clear as the sun, Terrible as an army with banners?

 Turn again, turn again, O thou Shulamite; turn again, turn again, that we may look upon thee.
 What pleasure have ye more in the Shulamite, than when she danceth among the men of war?